bbauska/W3Cx-5of5/README.md

   alt="." />
 <!-- ![](./images/image196.png){width="5.75in" height="5.867334864391951in"} -->

-You can also use the &quot;DOM inspector&quot; to locate a particular element with the mouse: click the target icon and click on  the element on the page that you want to inspect, this time with Google Chrome, but you will find this option in all modern browsers&apos; devtool consoles:
+<p>You can also use the &quot;DOM inspector&quot; to locate a particular element
+with the mouse: click the target icon and click on  the element on the page that you want to inspect, this time with Google Chrome, but you will find this option in all modern browsers&apos; devtool consoles:</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~ 227.
 (10) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">